 Best Bubble Tea Shops in Taiwan

-Taiwan is full of tea shops and even though Taiwan is a small country (about 1/5 the size of Illinois), it boasts a population of 24 million which is about the same population as Australia.
+Bubble tea was invented in Taiwan and Taiwan is full of tea shops! and even though Taiwan is a small country (about 1/5 the size of Illinois), it boasts a population of 24 million which is about the same population as Australia.
 Most of the population is located on the western side of the island due to the mountains that take up most of the land in the middle.

 This population density gives Taiwan a unique market place.
 It’s not uncommon to see four tea shops right next to each other or two 7-11s right next to each other!